That Software Guy, Inc.'s Logo

 A: Each product in the customer's cart will only be discounted once by Big Spender.
 Specifying "repeatable" for a threshold or an item count greater than 1 for set_discount will discount multiple times only if multiple items exist; it will not cause the same item to be discounted multiple times.

-Q: I like Big Spender, but I really just want to give cash discounts to my customers.
+Q: I like Big Spender, but I really just want to give cash discounts to my customers based on the cart total.
 Is this possible?

 A: In version 1.1.5, the "set_cart_discount()" command was introduced to allow this.